Firefighters Pension Board

 - 3 PM

-- 2nd Wednesday of February, May, August, and November
+- 2nd Wednesday of February, May, and November; 3rd Wednesday of August

 - Fire Department: 528 Green Bay Road